EzioDEVio/AzureFunctionClamavKubernetes/README.md

 - **clamav-pvc.yaml**:
 Specifies a Persistent Volume Claim for ClamAV, which requests and links the necessary storage resources defined in the PV to the ClamAV pods, ensuring they have the required storage available.

-- **Each file contributes to setting up and managing the necessary components for the Azure Function and ClamAV deployment within a Kubernetes environment, focusing on configuration, security, and resource management**
+🎯 **Each file contributes to setting up and managing the necessary components for the Azure Function and ClamAV deployment within a Kubernetes environment, focusing on configuration, security, and resource management**🎯

 ---
 ## Deployment Steps 🚀